Best Semiconductor Stocks to Watch UK

 Skyworks’ growth is being fueled by the growing adoption of 5G technology in smartphones and other industries.
 5G is being touted by Forbes as the next generation of communication.
 There has been a dip in the stock price over the last year with Skyworks stock now trading at around just 22 times earnings.

-The stock also has a P/E of 16.6 which places it in the category of cheap semiconductor stocks.
-Compare this to the S&P 500’s P/E ratio which currently stands at around 34.
+The stock also has a P/E of 16.6 which is lower than the S&P 500’s P/E ratio which currently stands at around 34.

 6. Cml Microsystems Plc (LON: CML)